br3ndonland/R-proteomics-Nrf1/R-proteomics-Nrf1.md

 Intro
 -----

 This is a summary report of an experiment I performed during my postdoc.
-The goal of this experiment was to identify a [molecular](https://www.khanacademy.org/science/biology/macromolecules) complex associated with Nrf1, a protein molecule we were studying.
+The goal of this experiment was to identify a [molecular](https://www.khanacademy.org/science/biology/macromolecules) complex associated with Nrf1, a protein molecule our research group was studying.
 Nrf1 is also abbreviated NFE2L1, and should not be confused with Nuclear Respiratory Factor 1.

 We began studying Nrf1 because it resides on a [cellular organelle](https://youtu.be/URUJD5NEXC8) called the Endoplasmic Reticulum (ER).
 We study the ER and its roles in [metabolism](http://learn.genetics.utah.edu/content/metabolism/).
 We found that Nrf1 mediates the cellular response to cholesterol, and that it seemed to do this separately from its known function as a genetic transcription factor in the nucleus.
 Cholesterol metabolism occurs at the ER, and is very important in the liver, where cholesterol is metabolized and prepared for excretion.